 For the primary digital readout

-B. Press the up or down button and the set points will be displayed.
+A. Press the center button and release.
+The display will read SP, wait approximately two seconds, press the up or down button and the set points will be displayed.

 3 degrees F over the working temperature is recommended.

 C. Wait approximately 10 seconds.
 If the set pint was changed, the display will flash then the SPC will return to display the sensor temperature.
 (If you do not want to wait 10 seconds, press the center button once to adjust the differential or press the center button twice to immediately display the sensor temperature.)